marybuczynski/Movie-Project-Using-R/README.md

 # Movie-Project-Using-R
- Classifying Best Picture Winners and Analyzing Data
+ Classifying Best Picture Winners and Analyzing Data using R on RStudio